jarecoo/practice/notes.md

     * Begins with Compassion and Love for Yourself
     * Takes Work to Keep Healthy
 * Love People, Use Things.
 Not the other way around
-* Trust is Automatically Given, but Must be Earned Back at Great Cost if Abused; or, Being Kind is Default, Create Healthy Boundaries if Being Nice Fails
+* Trust is Automatically Given, but Must be Earned Back at Great Cost if Abused; or, Being Kind is Default, but Create Healthy Boundaries
 * Enough is Preferable to More
 * Action is Better than Analysis
 * You only get one body and one life, appreciate it and care for it